articles tagged with productivity

 no comments yet, post one now

 This is new to me, but probably old hat to vim regulars.
 You can have conditional statements in your vimrc config depending on which machine you are working on.
-In this case I have disabled end of line white space cleaning on my ‘calcifer’ and ‘alderman’ machines.
+In this case I have disabled end of line white space cleaning on my ‘calcifer’ and ‘alderann’ machines.

 " get hostname